Comment on page

 Disk, disk, sleuth!
 II

-All we know is the file with the flag is nameddown-at-the-bottom.txt
+All we know is the file with the flag is named

 ...
 Disk image: dds2-alpine.flag.img.gz